-- reflect on their behaviour and identify areas for action - take responsibility for their actions - make a commitment regarding their future conduct - agree any support that they may need to improve their conduct
+- Reflect on their behaviour and take responsibility for their actions - Make a commitment regarding their future conduct and actions - Agree any support that they may need to improve their conduct

-Parents will always be contacted in advance of a Behaviour Review Meeting to ensure that they are fully and appropriately informed of the reason(s) for the meeting, how it will be carried out, and what any possible consequences might be.
+Parents will always be contacted in advance of a Behaviour Review Meeting to ensure that they are fully informed of the reasons for the meeting, how it will be conducted, and what any possible outcomes might be.

 Parental attendance is usually expected.
-The Housemaster/mistress may represent parents at a Behaviour Review Meeting involving a boarding pupil.
+The Housemaster/mistress may represent parents of a boarding pupil.
 If parents are unable or unwilling to attend a Behaviour Review Meeting, it may be conducted in their absence at the school's discretion.
-Parents will be informed in writing of the outcome of any Behaviour Review Meeting.
+Parents will be informed in writing of the outcome.